pymor/pymor/docs/source/tutorial_external_solver.rst

-The implementation of the `WrappedVectorSpace` is very short as most of the necessary methods of |VectorSpace| are default implemented in :class:`~pymor.vectorarrays.list.ListVectorSpace`.
+The implementation of the `WrappedVectorSpace` is very short as most of the necessary methods of |VectorSpace| are implemented in :class:`~pymor.vectorarrays.list.ListVectorSpace`.

 .. jupyter-execute::